Search Programs

 Nail technicians can work in many different locations.
 They can work in nail or hair salons, gyms, health centers, spas, hotels, airports, cruise ships, and many other places.

-How much do nail technicians make?
+How much can you make?

 Nail technicians make around $28,000 on average annually.

-What qualities make a good nail technician?
+What qualities make you good in this role?

 A nail technician needs patience, creativity, good customer service, and have a strong passion for nails.